bogonets/answer/core/README.md

 # RECC

-Restructured Engine for the Cyclops Cloud - CORE
+Restructured Engine for the Cyclops Cloud

 ## Formatting